scala/docs.scala-lang/_sips/minutes/2018-08-30-sip-minutes.md

 + Interaction with nullary constructors.
 Currently `class Foo` is interpreted as `class Foo()`.
 Mutatis mutandis for case class `apply` methods.

-**Martin** [Youtube time: 11.37](https://youtu.be/gnlL4PlstFY?t=688) addressing a comment + compatibility Than new collections use cases as a shaper to this proposal.
-Agrees with Miles about ?
+**Martin** ([Youtube time: 11.37](https://youtu.be/gnlL4PlstFY?t=688)) mentiones that this proposal also came about due to New collection usecases that surfaced in recent work - showing that without a strict rule there is a high amount of "un-disciplined" use of ().
+But he agrees with Miles about merging the two proposals together.

-**Conclusion** https://youtu.be/gnlL4PlstFY?t=764 Jorge will merge something and write a motivation, reusing something Martin showed him + compatibility with Scala 2
+**Conclusion** **Jorge** takes the task to merge the proposals and extend the motivation.

 **Sébastien** [YouTube time” 14’53’ - 40’10’’](https://youtu.be/gnlL4PlstFY?t=891) summarised discussion on Contributors thread [“Proposal to remove XML literals from the language”](https://contributors.scala-lang.org/t/proposal-to-remove-xml-literals-from-the-language/2146)
 Summary:
 In favor of the removal
 Significant language specification weight, as well as compiler implementation.
 The whole XML spec must be embedded in Scala!